renesas-rz/meta-rzv/README.md

-# meta-rzg2
+# meta-rzv

-This is a Yocto build layer(version:dunfell) that provides support for the RZ/G2L Group of 64bit Arm-based MPUs from Renesas Electronics.
+This is a Yocto build layer(version:dunfell) that provides support for the RZ/V2L Group of 64bit Arm-based MPUs from Renesas Electronics.
 Currently the following boards and MPUs are supported:

-- Board: RZG2L SMARC Evaluation Kit / MPU: R9A77G044L2 (RZ/G2L)
+- Board: RZV2L SMARC Evaluation Kit / MPU: R9A77G054L2 (RZ/V2L)

 ## Patches